Man convicted of making false sexual assault claims against GA Tech basketball coach - News Break

 [SIGN UP: WSB-TV Daily Headlines Newsletter]

 Pastner self-reported the NCAA violations but denied he was previously aware of them.
-The NCAA suspended Georgia Tech men’s basketball from the 2019-2020 postseason and put the team on probation for four years.

-Pastner was not directly named in the NCAA’s findings and was largely cleared in Georgia Tech’s own investigation.

-“We admonish Josh for his poor judgment” in allowing his former friend, Ron Bell, “to get close to the program in the first place,” athletic director Todd Stansbury said.
+He subsequently sued Bell and Pendley for defamation.

 Less than a month later, they countersued, alleging that Pastner sexually assaulted Pendley two years prior.